-This is the first and often the most crucial stage where a proper pack design can make a substantial difference.
+This is the first and often most crucial stage where a proper pack design can make a substantial difference.
 As customers walk into a retail store, they are bombarded with several competing pack designs, marketing claims, store displays and promotions.
-It is difficult to get the customer’s first attention among all this plethora of information.
+It's difficult to get the customer’s first attention among this plethora of information.

-How to use packaging design to stand out from competition?
+How to use packaging design to stand out from the competition?

 Research also shows that brands cannot go too far.
 In the early 90s, Pepsi created a new caffeine-free version called Crystal Pepsi.
 This version had transparent packaging and no colour, i.e., the product looked like clear soda and didn’t have a distinctive cola colour.
 However, when launched the customer response was quite negative to the new offering.
 One key reason for this is that the brand strayed too far and defied customer expectations too much.
 Thus, pack design needs to fit the product category and meet consumer expectations.

-How to use pack layout for attracting attention?
+How to use pack layout to attract attention?

 Stage 2: Providing information and setting expectations about the product

-After getting attracted and giving the first attention, customers now focus on the specific product and are seeking more information consciously or unconsciously.
+After getting attracted and giving their first attention, customers now focus on the specific product and are seeking more information consciously or unconsciously.
 At this stage, the customer wants to know more about the product’s rational as well as experiential benefits.
-For food products, consumers often cannot easily infer the benefits they consider most important (e.g., healthiness, freshness, deliciousness, etc.).
-For this, customers tend to be overly dependent on design cues and packaging-based marketing claims.
+For food products, consumers often cannot easily infer the benefits they consider most important (e.g. healthiness, freshness, deliciousness, etc.).
+For this reason, customers tend to be overly dependent on design cues and packaging-based marketing claims.

 From our academic investigation, we found that experiential information such as deliciousness is more easily understood by customers when placed at the bottom of the packaging.
-On the other hand, rational/scientific information (e.g., healthiness, sugar content, etc.) is more easily understood when placed on the higher part of the packaging.
+On the other hand, rational/scientific information (e.g. healthiness, sugar content, etc.) is more easily understood when placed higher up on the packaging.
 This is because customers associate the brain (rational) to be located on the top, whereas the heart (experiential) is located lower in the body.
 These associations are unconsciously extended to match the information on the design packaging.

-Furthermore, research in the snacks category (e.g., potato chips) shows that descriptions mentioning multiple senses (e.g., crunchiness, appetising smell, good mouthfeel) are more influential than descriptions mentioning taste only because they lead consumers to better imagine what it is like to eat the snack.
+Furthermore, research in the snacks category (e.g. crisps) shows that descriptions mentioning multiple senses (e.g. crunchiness, appetising smell, good mouthfeel) are more influential than descriptions mentioning taste only because they lead consumers to better imagine what it is like to eat the snack.
 In addition, showing how the snack looks can lead customers to better imagine the snack’s taste, feel, smell, look and sound while eating.